ncatlab/nlab-content/pages/1514.md

 * [Elementary description in quantum mechanics](#ElementaryDescription).

-Then we indicate the more abstract formulation of this in terms of [[integration]] against the [[Wiener measure]] on the space of paths in
+Then we indicate the more abstract formulation of this in terms of [[integration]] against the [[Wiener measure]] on the space of paths (for the Euclidean path integral) in

 * _[As an integral against the Wiener measure](#AsAnIntegralAgainstTheWienerMeasure)_.